Swim with whale sharks

 The biggest fish in the sea, whale sharks gather in the Caribbean waters off Cancun in the summer, typically from mid-June to early September.
 Tours to swim with them are a splurge but worth it for the unparalleled experience of seeing the gentle giants up close in the wild.

 The perfect Cancun day trip.

 A small island just 8 miles (13 kilometers) off the coast of Cancun, Isla Mujeres is a popular day-trip destination for all ages.
 Catamaran sailing tours and other cruises transport visitors to the island, often with a few hours on the water for snorkeling and swimming.
 Some tours are party-themed, while others offer a more relaxing experience suitable for families.

-South of Cancun near Playa del Carmen, a collection of family-friendly parks offer the chance to see a different side of the Maya Riviera.
-Depending on your interests, choose one of four aquatic, outdoor-adventure, jungle, and eco-archaeological parks—Xel-Ha, Rio Secreto, Xplor, or Xcaret.
+South of Cancun near Playa del Carmen, a collection of family-friendly parks offer the chance to see a different side of the Riviera Maya.
+Depending on your interests, choose from one of four aquatic, outdoor-adventure, jungle, and eco-archaeological parks—Xel-Ha, Rio Secreto, Xplor, or Xcaret.
 Activities such as ziplining, water rides, and swimming in underground rivers make for a fun alternative to another day on the beach, plus some parks are built around Maya ruins.

 For those interested in learning about the cultural history of the Yucatán, there are a few Maya archaeological sites that can be visited on tours from Cancun.
 Chichén Itzá is the big one—a UNESCO World Heritage Site and one of the largest and perhaps most mythical of the Maya cities.
 Tulum is known for its perch right on the coast, with a view of the turquoise sea, while Cobá features the tallest pyramid in the Yucatan.